ArthurNvs/ArthurNvS/README.md

 ### Hello!
 I'am Arthur Neves,

-a professional software developer, clean and effective codes lover.
+and I'm a professional software developer, clean and effective codes lover.

 In love with mobile/web development and always doing my best to find creative and simple solutions for complex problems.